fommil/fpmortals/manuscript/wip.md

       at ...
 ~~~~~~~~

-Scalaz has a typeclass that `Monad` instances can implement if they provide a
+Scalaz has a typeclass that `Monad` instances can implement if they are stack
-stack safe implementation: `BindRec` uses constant stack space for recursive
+safe: `BindRec` requires a constant stack space for recursive `bind`:
-`bind`:

 {lang="text"}
 ~~~~~~~~